z1rk4/Twitter_Giveaway_Bot/README.md

 ### Author
 Z1 (http://www.twitter.com/Z1RK4), follow me for further updates on the development of this project!

+## Disclaimer

+This is entirely for educational purpose.
+Use at your own risk and responsibility, there's a possibility that your Twitter account gets banned.
+I hold no liability for what you use the bot for or the consequences.

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details